Medicare can be confusing, but some baseline knowledge can go a long way.

 Special Enrollment Period (SEP): Some individuals qualify for a special enrollment period, based on various scenarios such as whether the insured or their spouse continue to actively work past age 65 and remain enrolled in a qualifying employer group plan.
 A SEP can vary from two months to eight months, again based on specific situations.

-Annual General Enrollment Period (GEP): January 1 to March 31, annually.
+Annual General Enrollment Period (GEP): This is open annually from January 1 to March 31.

 What happens if I miss my enrollment period?

 A common pitfall for early retirees is late enrollment in Medicare.
-Even if you have public or private health insurance, it is often imperative that you sign up for Medicare at the earliest possible date to avoid a penalty or possibly a lapse in coverage.
-Signing up for Medicare means that you enroll in Parts A and B — again, this is true even if you want to choose a Medicare Advantage plan now or in the future.
+Even if you have public or private health insurance, it is often imperative that you sign up for Medicare at the earliest possible date to avoid a penalty or a possible lapse in coverage.
+Signing up for Medicare means that you enroll in Parts A and B. Again, this is true even if you want to choose a Medicare Advantage plan now or in the future.
 You also should enroll in Part D or have other qualifying prescription drug coverage to avoid a penalty.

-Additionally, if you miss the Medigap open enrollment period you may have to pass medical underwriting to be accepted into a new plan by answering questions about your health history (this does not apply in Connecticut, Maine, Massachusetts or New York, where enrollment is always guaranteed).
-Or if certain pre-existing conditions exist, you may be denied coverage altogether, be charged a higher premium or be subject to pre-existing waiting periods for those conditions to be a covered benefit.
+Additionally, if you miss the Medigap open enrollment period, you may have to pass medical underwriting to be accepted into a new plan by answering questions about your health history (this does not apply in Connecticut, Maine, Massachusetts or New York, where enrollment is always guaranteed).
+If you have certain pre-existing conditions, you may be denied coverage altogether, be charged a higher premium and/or be subject to pre-existing waiting periods for those conditions to be a covered benefit.

 What are the penalties for late enrollment in Medicare?